WestDRI/wgtm21/content/3_parallel.md

 We will discuss different approaches to parallelization: task parallelism and data parallelism.
 We will talk about processing large arrays in parallel.
-Equally important, we will discuss parallel scaling, typical parallel performance bottlenecks, race conditions and other potential issues you may encouter in your work.
+Equally important, we will discuss parallel scaling, typical parallel performance bottlenecks, race conditions and other potential issues you may encouter in parallel programming.

 These concepts are not unique to a single programming language.
-We can cover most of these topics in both Julia and Chapel courses, so feel free to attend one of them (they are independent of each other), or both.
+We cover most of these topics in both Julia and Chapel courses, so feel free to attend one of them (they are independent of each other), or both.

 Both languages are relatively new.
 Julia was designed primarily for scientific computing on a multi-core desktop, with more advanced parallel features added along the way, and not everything working as expected right out of the box.
 Chapel